raspberrypilearning/from-me-to-you/en/step_5.md

 title: Using the Text tool in the Paint editor
 ---

-Select the first colour you want for your text.
+Select the first colour you want for your text:
 ![Show Fill colour](images/from-me-fill-colour.png){:width="250px"}

 Select the **Text** tool:
 ![Show Text tool](images/from-me-text-tool.png){:width="250px"}

 Click on the Paint editor and start typing your message.